ImD4niel/RAG/README.md

 Fill out the required configuration variables in the `.env` file, especially your database credentials and API keys (e.g., OpenAI, Gemini, or Github).

 ### 3. Install Dependencies
 It is highly recommended to use a virtual environment.
-From the project root (`LEARNING_RAG`), run:
+From the project root folder, run:

 ```bash
 python -m venv .venv